Katharina Thalbach: Life and work

-At the age of four, Thalbach was playing children's roles on stage, on television and in films.
+At the age of four, Thalbach was playing children's roles on stage, on television, and in films.
 After the death of her mother in 1966, Helene Weigel took her under her care.
 In 1967, she made her debut as the whore Betty (later the Polly) in Erich Engel's production of Brecht's Dreigroschenoper.
 She completed her Abitur at the Max-Planck-Oberschule.
 She obtained her stage maturity examination (Bühnenreifeprüfung) as a master student of Helene Weigel, Berliner Ensemble.
 Thalbach played at the Berliner Ensemble and at the Volksbühne Berlin, where her father worked as artistic director.

 In 1976, Thalbach moved with her partner Thomas Brasch to West Germany, because he was protesting against Wolf Biermann's expatriation.
 In West Berlin, she made her debut at the Schillertheater.
 She acted as a guest star in Hans Lietzau's production of Hauptmann's Der Biberpelz and in Jürgen Flimm's production of Kleist's Das Käthchen von Heilbronn, for which she was voted actress of the year by Theater heute in 1980.
-She had success with the role of Maria in Volker Schlöndorff's 1979 film adaptation of Grass' The Tin Drum.
+She had success with the role of Maria in Volker Schlöndorff's 1979 film adaptation of Grass' sThe Tin Drum.
 In 1984, she performed the Ophelia in Shakespeare's Hamlet in Zürich.

 Since 1987, she worked as a director.
 Her break through was the award-winning production Macbeth.
-Since 1997, she was opera director, with productions of Mozart's Don Giovanni and Janáček's The Cunning Little Vixen in Berlin.
+Since 1997, she was opera director, with productions of Mozart's Don Giovanni and Janáček's The cunning little Vixen in Berlin.